iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 1 reviews"/>
 </p>

+> First time ever since covid started, I have to download app to register.
+Everyone is using a simple and reliable web registration.
+Total waste of our money by ACT government.
+Poor choice of registering option by Portrait Gallery Cafe.
+Portrait Gallery itself is nicely using web registration.
+Not to mention, this slow app is to be uninstalled after that single use.
+Not good enough, ACT Health.<br> :date: __2020-12-20 05:53:42__

+> Useless did not download in openable format with screen icon and no clear instructions how to do this<br> :date: __2020-12-17 21:22:12__

 > It won't work never get number<br> :date: __2020-12-05 07:21:05__

 > Didn't recognise QR codes at a pub and at the Australian National Museum.
 Strange as other QR code reader redirected me to this Canberra Check in app anyway.
 Android / Oppo<br> :date: __2020-11-25 22:13:55__